-I was born and raised in rural upstate NY, just a short distance from the gorgeous and bountiful Schoharie Valley.
+I was born and raised in rural upstate NY, just a short distance from the beautiful Schoharie Valley.
 After spending nearly a decade in the Capital District, I relocated to Burlington, VT.
 Living in Vermont has allowed me to reconnect with local agriculture, with an appreciation that I was not capable of in my youth.

-My culinary interests run the gamut from simple and healthy to sweet and indulgent, with an ambitious project every now and then.
+My culinary interests run the gamut from simple and healthy to sweet and indulgent.
 I find great satisfaction in learning how to make the most basic of things from scratch, and I enjoy nothing more than food that is intertwined with memory and tradition — cultural, personal, or otherwise.
 Of all the enjoyment that running a blog has brought me, the sharing of experiences and foods deeply rooted in nostalgia between myself and readers is by far the most rewarding.

 (For a far-too comprehensive history of my take on and relationship with food, see this post.)